 Yes, radio waves transmitted by antennas are electromagnetic.
 Metal blinds, doors, windows, and furniture can interfere with and block WiFi signals.

-I’ve listed all the ways to boost WiFi signal through walls.
+I’ve listed all the ways to penetrate the WiFi signal through walls.
 You can work around settings and placement.
 If that doesn’t work, look into the other cost-effective solutions listed in the article.
-If you have the feasible infrastructure, using a powerline adaptor or MoCA adapters can be very cost-effective.
+Using a powerline adaptor or MoCA adapters can be very cost-effective if you have the feasible infrastructure.